oFrederic/gitpeek/README.md

 - **Repository Details:** View repository name, description, stars, and owner info.
 - **Responsive & Accessible:** Clean, responsive UI with ARIA attributes for accessibility.
 - **Modern React Structure:** Uses functional components, custom hooks, and TypeScript types.
+- **Light/Dark Theme Toggle:** Instantly switch between beautiful light and dark themes with a single click.
+Your preference is remembered for future visits.

+---

+## Dark/Light Theme Toggle

+This app features a modern theme switcher in the top right corner.
+Click the sun/moon button to instantly toggle between a light and dark theme.
+Your choice is saved and will be used the next time you visit the app.

 ---